superfeedr/blog.superfeedr.com/_posts/2015-04-07-tracking-feeds.md

 ### A single API

 Rather than re-inventing the wheel, we decided to rely on feeds for each query.
-For example, [this feed](http://track.superfeedr.com/?query=superfeedr) is the feed with results for any story that mentions *superfeedr*.
+For example, [this feed](http://track.superfeedr.com/?query=superfeedr) is the feed with results for any story that mentions *superfeedr* (note that you can see entries in the feed only if you load with a tracking account credentials)!

 From there, all of our subscriber API calls can be used: